gerstrong/Commander-Genius/README.md

 There is an alternative called Reflection Keen which supports Keen Dreams, on which the code is based.

-Commander Genius runs on Linux/X11, Windows, Android, with plans to release on other platforms in the future.
+Commander Genius runs on Linux/X11/Wayland, Windows, MacOs, Android, Switch with some more unofficial ports.
 If you think you would like to port it, please send us a message and we will do our best to help you.